Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 When puppies are introduced into a home with adult dogs, the adult dogs may sometimes act in what we may perceive as "bullying" behaviors—taking stuff away from the puppy and not allowing the puppy to get close when they are in possession of a resource.
 Pups soon learn to respect the adult dog's "personal zone."

 Of course, not all adult dogs act this way, but several do.
-Alexandra Semyonova explains that this may not be really bullying behavior, although it may seem like it, but it can be more of a parenting process, where the adult dogs perhaps aim to teach the puppy the ABCs on how to avoid conflict.
+Alexandra Semyonova explains that this may not be really bullying behavior, although it may seem like it.
+It can be more of a parenting process, where the adult dogs perhaps aim to teach the puppy the ABCs of how to avoid conflict.

 However, things may start to change as the puppy matures and becomes an adolescent (around 5 to 6 months of age).
 At this point, the pup may rebel and no longer tolerate certain things.
 He or she may stand for himself/herself and may emit a growl asking for distance.

 Puppy owners at this point are often concerned about the change in behavior and wonder whether their sweet puppy is becoming aggressive.
 However, the adult dogs understand this and from this time on, may come to learn to respect the pup's need for space when in possession of a resource.

 Socially skilled adult dogs don't normally take things from each other by force.
 If it's in your zone it's yours until you relinquish it.
 These rules are not instinctive or innate.
 Dogs have to learn them.